Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 Telomeres: the protective “cap” of DNA

-Telomeres are the protective ends of our chromosomes, comparable to the plastic tips that prevent shoelaces from fraying.
+Telomeres are the protective ends of our chromosomes, similar to the plastic tips that prevent shoelaces from fraying.
 With each cell division, they shorten slightly.
 When they become too short, the cell can no longer divide properly and enters senescence.

 👉 Short telomeres are associated with an increased risk of chronic diseases, frailty and early mortality [14].